To view a list of courses associated with this learning resource, please visit our Curriculum Connections page.

-It is good practice to have established norms or success criteria for a civic discussion.
-You may start by referring to guidelines in your provincial/territorial curricula.
+It is good practice to have established norms or success criteria for a civics discussion.
+You may wish to start by referring to guidelines in your provincial/territorial curricula.
 Establishing norms of discussion with your students (co-creating success criteria) is time well spent for engagement.

 A jigsaw can be used in this activity as a protocol to increase engagement and accountability.
 The jigsaw ensures that all students understand their own topic and positions them as listeners and speakers.
 This helps to build confidence and ensure that all students have the opportunity to have their voice heard in the classroom.

 Brief History of Federal Voting Rights

 Background Information - First Nations Peoples

 Background Information - Youth